-SSL Re-encryption (a.k.a.
-SSL Bridging)
+SSL Re-encryption (aka SSL Bridging)

-From v7.6 it's possible to terminate SSL on the load balancer and then re-encrypt the HTTP traffic between the load balancer and each Real Server.
+It's possible to terminate SSL on the load balancer and then re-encrypt the HTTP traffic between the load balancer and each Real Server.
 Each Real Server must have an SSL certificate and be correctly configured for HTTPS.
 This option DOES NOT check the state of the installed SSL Certificate on the Real Server which will allow for the use of locally generated SSL Certificates.